IdanAlbilia/Unity-Project---Hooray/README.md

 # Unity-Project---Hooray

-This game is one of my first unity projects.
+Hooray is one of my first unity projects.

+The main goal is to avoid obsticales and enemies and get to the green cube.
+Along the way you can (and need) to collect tokens, HOORAY letters and coins.

 Here are some ingame pics: